jwbensley/Tier-1-Analysis/docs/part1/tier1_asns.md

+---
+parent: The Problems with Network Tiers
+nav_order: 3
+---

 # Tier 1 ASNs

 In order to do some analysis and compare Tier 1s and non Tier 1s, we're going to need to identify who is / is not a Tier 1.